topsport-com-au/starlite-saqlalchemy/docs/index.md

 A modern, production-ready API application has a lot of components.
-Starlite, the backbone of this library, exposes a plethora of features and functionality that requires some amount of boilerplate and configuration that must be carried from one application implementation to the next.
+Starlite, the backbone of this library, exposes a plethora of features and functionality that requires some amount of boilerplate and configuration that must be carried from one implementation of an application to the next.

 `starlite-saqlalchemy` is an example of how Starlite's `on_app_init` hook can be utilized to build application configuration libraries that support streamlining the application development process.